TechDocsStudio/pushfeedback-docs/docs/security/overview.md

 4. **Logical account separation:** Customer data is strictly isolated to ensure that each account remains separate, preventing unauthorized access and ensuring that resources are only available to the rightful owner.

 5. **Regulatory compliance:** We adhere to **GDPR** to ensure user information is handled with transparency and in line with legal requirements.

+## AI data handling

+PushFeedback uses third-party AI providers to power optional features such as AI-generated feedback reports.
+The following safeguards are in place:

+- **Opt-out of model training:** PushFeedback has opted out of data training with all AI providers.
+Your feedback data is never used to train or improve their models.
+- **Data sent on demand:** Feedback data is only sent to AI providers when an AI feature is actively used.
+No data is shared passively or in the background.
+- **Admin control:** Team admins can disable all AI capabilities from the Team settings, ensuring no data is sent to AI providers.
+See [Opting out of AI reports](../administration/analytics#opting-out-of-ai-reports) for details.

+For more information on the AI providers we use, see [Our providers](providers).

 By combining **user-configurable security features** with a **robust, enterprise-grade security architecture**, PushFeedback provides a multi-layered defense that ensures both flexibility and high standards of protection.